VasylDmytruk/yii2-config-editor/README.md

 ==================
 Web interface to edit yii2 config files.

-> Note: Be carefull while editing config file, if you put wrong content, you will damage website.
+> Note: Be carefull while editing config file, if you put wrong content, you will damage website and wont access it.
 Make sure you have file backup!

 Installation
 ------------